20+ Interesting Facts About Languages In Croatia

 What is the official language of Croatia?

 The national official language and most spoken language in Croatia is Croatian.
-Here are a few useful words you should know: zdravo (hello), doviđenja (goodbye), da (yes), ne (no).
+Useful words: zdravo (hello), doviđenja (goodbye), da (yes), ne (no).

 How do you say Croatia in Croatian?